Tour Lutheran Germany in 2027!

 • See Katie Luther’s death house

-• View the Soldaten an der Elbe monument to commemorate the famous handshake between American and Soviet soldiers signaling the nearing end of WWII.
+• View the Soldaten an der Elbe monument, commemorating the famous handshake between American and Soviet soldiers signaling the approaching end of WWII.

 • Continue to Wittenberg to travel back in time on a walking tour to see the Castle Church door where Luther posted his 95 Theses, giving birth to the Reformation.

-• See the Stadtkirche (Town Church), the Old Latin School and the Cranach Houses, where Luther and his fellow reformers lived, taught, and preached.
+• See the Stadtkirche (Town Church), the Lutherhalle, the Old Latin School, and the Cranach House, where Luther and his fellow reformers lived, taught, and preached.

 • Day 8 – August 1 (Sunday) - Berlin